Mental Health & Wellbeing

-Did you know that over half of employees say they’d feel more motivated and more likely to recommend their organization as a good place to work if their company took action to support the mental well-being of its employees?1
+Did you know that over half of employees say they’d feel more motivated and more likely to recommend their organisation as a good place to work if their company took action to support the mental well-being of its employees?

 Furthermore, extensive research has been done on the link between mental health and the workforce, and reports show that untreated mental health issues are costing employers billions each year through consequences like absenteeism and lower productivity.